 Luxor Train Station can be a nightmare for new arrivals.
-The touts are inside and outside the train station trying every possible means to divert people to hotels and accommodations in Luxor where they are given commission.
-A lady coming to stay at Mara House once told me that, having tried several times to get the taxi man to bring her to me, it was only when she said “I am a police woman and I am here to meet with some friends in the police whom I met in England so if you don’t take me to where I want to go RIGHT NOW I will call one of them!”
+The touts are inside and outside the train station, trying every possible means to divert people to hotels and accommodations in Luxor, where they are given commission.
+A lady coming to stay at Mara House once told me that, having tried several times to get the taxi driver to bring her to me, it was only when she said, “I am a police woman, and I am here to meet with some friends in the police whom I met in England, so if you don’t take me to where I want to go RIGHT NOW, I will call one of them!”
 It then took the taxi driver about 7 minutes to deliver her to my door.

 5 COMMON TOURIST TRAPS AT LUXOR TRAIN STATION

-- “You want hotel?
-Cheap room, very clean, Just 5 mins down the street!”
+- “You want a hotel?
+Cheap room, very clean, Just 5 minutes down the street!”

-- When you ask the taxi driver does he know the “___________Hotel” he will always say “Yes, of course, get in, get in!”
-So, in you get (remember agree the fare first) and the driver starts the engine and off you go.
-After a couple of seconds the driver usually asks again “where did you want to go?”
+- When you ask the taxi driver if he knows the “___________ Hotel, ” he will always say, “Yes, of course, get in, get in!”
+So, you get in (remember to agree on the fare first), the driver starts the engine, and off you go.
+After a couple of seconds, the driver usually asks again, “Where do you want to go?”
 Then you may be told any of the following: